MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_CreateaLogAnalyticsworkspaceAzureStorageAccountDataCollectionRule(DCR).md

 3. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

+4. In the **Getting started** window, leave the default setting as is: **Select a subscription to get started.
+You can optionally mount a storage account to persist files between sessions.
+No storage account required.**

+5. From the **Subscription** drop-down menu, select your **lodsubscription.**

+6. Leave **Use an existing private virtual network** unchecked, then click **Apply.**

-4. In the PowerShell session within the Cloud Shell pane, run the following to create a resource group that will be used in this lab:
+7. In the PowerShell session within the Cloud Shell pane, run the following to create a resource group that will be used in this lab:

     ```powershell
     New-AzResourceGroup -Name AZ500LAB131415 -Location 'EastUS'